grannypron/PoR_L10n/README.md

 None of these tools are meant to be distributed to an end-user, they are only put here in case I die or get distracted before the project is complete.

+I hacked up the Gold-Box-Explorer source from https://github.com/bsimser/Gold-Box-Explorer in order to extract information for the translation process.
+The modified code can be found in my fork at https://github.com/grannypron/Gold-Box-Explorer